 communities, often do not have access to opportunities and supports that would

 help them to be successful in life.

-The strategy includes the following initiatives in Ottawa:
+The strategy includes the following initiatives:

 Summer Jobs for Youth Program